Short stays or weekend bookings possible - please enquire!

-Westview is a recently-refurbished two-storey maisonette located on the Rothesay promenade with superb views across the bay and the Cowal peninsula.
+Westview is a superbly-refurbished two-storey maisonette located on the Rothesay promenade with panoramic views across the bay and the Cowal peninsula.
 It is a superb seafront self-catering apartment of very high standards.

-This well-appointed apartment is well-suited for small families with children or couples alike - with its close proximity to Rothesay town centre and easy access to all local amenities and the Bute shoreline - offering a peaceful and relaxing stay.
+This well-appointed apartment is equally suited for small families with children or couples - with its close proximity to Rothesay town centre and easy access to all local amenities and the Bute shoreline - offering a peaceful and relaxing stay.

 Westview features a fully fitted kitchen with: Cooker, Fridge, Freezer, Microwave, Toaster, Kettle, Washing Machine, Tumble Dryer, Iron + Ironing Board